-As we all know, COVID-19 massively accelerated a growing trend toward workforce mobility.
+As we all know, COVID-19 massively accelerated a growing trend toward workforce mobility, commonly known as remote work.
 Almost overnight, IT leaders were asked to extend network resources into the private homes of nearly every employee.
 The challenges, daunting.
 Connectivity issues — some employees just did not have adequate internet access for the job — and a paucity of hardware like laptops, monitors, remote access points, printers, and more amplified the troubles.

 Further, the scramble to keep the lights on upstaged critical issues like security and application performance, but it wasn’t long before those issues returned to the spotlight.

 Now that we know a significant percentage of our nation’s workforce will continue to operate from home – perhaps forever – firms need help correcting inadvertent oversights to security and performance made during the rush to go remote.
-Fortunately, when it comes to distributed workers, security and performance are not mutually exclusive.
+Fortunately, when it comes to a remote workforce, security and performance are not mutually exclusive.

 Structured possesses a deep consulting and engineering bench to help customers maintain a secure remote workforce – through conditions created by coronavirus and well beyond if desired.

 Increasingly, organizations will turn to frameworks like “Zero Trust” to better protect access to applications and data by distributed workers, their myriad devices, and even “headless” devices brought on by the Internet of Things (IoT).